Israe-jpg/WeatherApp/README.md

-# 🌤️ WeatherApp
+#  WeatherApp

-A modern Python desktop weather application with a beautiful GUI that provides current weather and 4-day forecasts for any location worldwide.
+A modern Python desktop weather application with a GUI that provides current weather and 4-day forecasts for any location worldwide.

-## ✨ Features
+## Features

 - **Real-time Weather Data** - Current temperature, conditions, and weather icons
 - **4-Day Forecast** - Extended weather predictions with daily temperatures